NeoLorenzo/productivity-pwa/README.md

 - **User-defined structure** – Users define what counts as productivity and what earns rewards.
 - **Composable features** – Each feature (e.g. streaks, timers, scores) should work independently and together.
 - **No bloated gamification** – Avoid unnecessary points, badges, or dopamine loops that don’t reflect real value.

+---

+## 🚀 Deployment

+This project uses **GitHub Actions** for automated deployment.
+Any push to the `main` branch will trigger a workflow that builds the application and deploys it to GitHub Pages.

+The live version is automatically updated upon merging changes.